-OceanGate was contracted by Argus Expeditions to provide a manned submersible and marine operations team on an expedition to survey the iconic wreck of the Andrea Doria, an Italian flagged passenger liner that sank near Nantucket after colliding with the Stockholm, a Swedish passenger vessel outbound from New York.
+OceanGate has been contracted by OceanGate Expeditions to provide a manned submersible and marine operations team on an expedition to survey the iconic wreck of the Andrea Doria, an Italian flagged passenger liner that sank near Nantucket, Massachusetts after colliding with the Stockholm, a Swedish passenger vessel outbound from New York.

-The primary objective of the Andrea Doria Survey Expedition was to capture sonar images of the shipwreck to document its current condition.
-The expedition goal was to establish accurate and reliable baseline data so explorers and scientists can better assess the decay of the wreck over time.
+The primary objective of the 2017 Andrea Doria Survey Expedition was to capture additional sonar images of the shipwreck to document its current condition.
+The expedition goal is to establish accurate and reliable baseline data so explorers and scientists can better assess the decay of the wreck over time.

 This iconic shipwreck has been explored by scuba divers and mixed-gas divers for decades – with the first dive occurring within hours of the sinking.
 These scuba dives have resulted in limited views of the wreck due to the short bottom time available to divers (approx. 20 minutes per dive) and limited visibility.